snowdonr/pyms-minerva/UserGuide/pyms-demo/introduction.rst

 Introduction
 **************

-Examples of PyMS use given in the User Guide
+Examples of PyMassSpec use given in the User Guide

 Chapter 2 -- GC-MS data file reading and operations
 -----------------------------------------------------